a bit about glenn smith, soundseeds "grand poobah"

 glenn o / glenn smith

-Glenn has performed for audiences at theatrical performances, dance jams, cafes, yoga classes, raves, art openings, and schools since the 1990's.
-Glenn also leads participatory vocal circles for the community (with his Vocal Voyagers program) and through schools (with his Instant Choir program).
-Starting on drumset, Glenn has added piano, guitar, and other instruments to the mix.
+Glenn Smith has performed for audiences at theatrical performances, dance jams, clubs, cafes, yoga classes, raves, art openings, and schools since the 1990's.
+Glenn also leads participatory vocal circles for the community (with his Vocal Voyagers program) and at schools (with his Instant Choir program).
+Starting on drumset as a teen, Glenn has added piano, guitar and other instruments to the mix.
 Voice has also emerged as a primary instrument because of it's flexibility and simplicity, especially in group settings.
-Glenn's CD's showcase the range of his work, from more recent songwriting work and vocal looping improvisations, to his earlier ambient guitar and piano work.
-Glenn continues to mix performance with facilitation of group singing, often with an emphasis on improvisation.
-Glenn aims to make music a more communal activity, and hopes to lead the way with his own creations.
+Glenn's CD's showcase the range of his work, including acapella improvisations, layered compositions on multiple instruments, acoustic songwriting work, and live group improvisations.
+Glenn aims to create containers for creative expression in community.

 the longer story - so far

 (my life in music)